whuyao/BaiduStreetViewSpider/readme.md

 [3] Yao, Y., Wang, J., Hong, Y., Qian, C., Guan, Q., Liang, X., ... & Zhang, J. (2021).
 Discovering the homogeneous geographic domain of human perceptions from street view images.
 Landscape and Urban Planning, 212, 104125.

 [4] Yao, Y., Zhang, J., Qian, C., Wang, Y., Ren, S., Yuan, Z., & Guan, Q. (2021).
 Delineating urban job-housing patterns at a parcel scale with street view imagery.
 International Journal of Geographical Information Science, 35(10), 1927-1950.

+## Declaration
+This code is for scientific use only, please do not use it for any non-scientific or illegal purposes.
+Please contact Dr Yao Yao (yaoy@cug.edu.cn) if you have any questions.